-12. COMMUNITY AND SCHOOL HEALTH PROBLEMS.-A course dealing with health examination and the control of communicable diseases; school sanitation.
+12. ADMINISTRATION OF HEALTH EDUCATION.-A course dealing with health examination and the control of communicable diseases; school sanitation.
 Elective for Juniors.

-21-22.
-THE TEACHING OF HOME ECONOMICS.-(See Home Economics 21-22).
-Elective for Seniors.

-23 and 23R.
-THE TEACHING OF HIGH SCHOOL ENGLISH.-Elective for Seniors.

-25 and 25R.
-THE TEACHING OF FRENCH.-Elective for Seniors.
+13. Educational Measurement and Statistics.-Testing procedures; statistical methods applied to educational data; interpreting results for the improvement of teaching.
+Elective for Seniors and Graduate Students.

+14. PHILOSOPHY OF EDUCATION.-A philosophical study of curriculum and procedures in secondary education with an open-minded evaluation and suggestions for improvement.
+Elective for Seniors and Graduate Students.

+- 23. The Teaching of English.-Elective for Seniors.
 Twice a week.
-Credit, two semester hours.
+Credit, two semester hours. - 25.
+The Teaching of French.-Elective for Seniors.
+Twice a week.
+Credit, two semester hours. - 26.

-26 and 26R.
 The Teaching of History and Social Science.-Elective for Seniors.

-27. THE TEACHING OF HIGH SCHOOL MATHEMATICS.-Elective for Seniors.
+- 27. The Teaching of Mathematics.-Elective for Seniors.

-28. THE TEACHING OF HIGH SCHOOL LATIN.-Elective for Seniors.
 Twice a week.
-Credit, two semester hours.

-29-30.
-The Teaching of High School Sciences.-Elective for Seniors.
+Credit, two semester hours. - 28.
+The Teaching of Latin.-Elective for Seniors.
 Twice a week.
-Credit, four semester hours.
+Credit, two semester hours. - 29.30.
+The Teaching of Science.-Elective for Seniors.

-35-36.
-THE TEACHING OF MANUAL TRAINING.-Elective for Seniors.
 Twice a week.
 Credit, four semester hours.

-THE TEACHING OF PUBLIC SCHOOL MUSIC.-See Public School Music.

-THE TEACHING OF PHYSICAL EDUCATION .- See Physical Education.

-THE TEACHING OF ART .- See Art.

-For additional courses creditable for teachers of the special subjects, Home Economics, Music, Art, and Physical Education, refer to those departments under "Courses of Instruction."
+For courses in the teaching of Home Economics, Music, Art, and Physical Education, and for additional courses creditable for teachers of these special subjects, refer to these departments under "Courses of Instruction."